 The South Atlantic Council is concerned that some of the proposed legislative provisions would be extremely time-consuming and burdensome for both the Scientific and Statistical Committee (SSC) and staff and appear to duplicate existing avenues of review for information from non-governmental sources.
-For example, the existing Southeast Data, Assessment, and Review (SEDAR) process already allows for any entity - governmental or otherwise - to submit data via working papers for review during the data and assessment workshop components of the process.
-Likewise, scientific analyses and conclusions produced by non-governmental entities that have already undergone an external peer-review process (e.g., independent scientific journals) are routinely used during the SEDAR assessments.
-The Council's SSC has also established a process for conduct of third party (e.g., academics, private consultants) stock assessments, and regularly reviews scientific information for use in management that has been collected by academic scientists independently or in cooperation with fishermen.
-However, the Council believes that data used in management decisions should be collected in accordance with standards appropriate to the type of information collected and its intended use, and that are designed to minimize associated uncertainty.
+For example, the existing Southeast Data, Assessment, and Review (SEDAR) process already allows for any entity - governmental or otherwise - to submit data via working papers for consideration.
+The Council is concerned that well-intentioned efforts to develop national guidance and requirements on how such information is evaluated will further stress the overburdened and underfunded SEDAR program.
+Scientific analyses and conclusions produced by non-governmental entities that have already undergone an external peer-review process (e.g., independent scientific journals) are routinely incorporated into SEDAR assessments and Council analyses.
+The Council approved a process for development and review of third party (e.g., academics, private consultants) stock assessments by its SSC.
+The SSC regularly reviews scientific information for use in management that has been collected by academic scientists and state agency scientists both independently and in cooperation with fishermen.
+(Latest update May 2021).